 About.

-Swedish-born cittern maestro Ale Carr has performed worldwide on stages as varied as the Sydney Opera House, Royal Albert Hall, Roskilde Festival, and in Hayao Miyazaki’s personal studio in Japan.
-A recipient of 12 Danish Music Awards, he has also been honoured with Composer of the Year and Artist of the Year awards in Denmark.
+Swedish-born folk musician and composer Ale Carr has performed worldwide on stages as varied as the Sydney Opera House, Royal Albert Hall, Roskilde Festival, and Hayao Miyazaki’s personal studio in Japan.
+A recipient of 12 Danish Music Awards, he has also been honoured with Composer of the Year and Artist of the Year in Denmark.

-In 2009, together with the Danish virtuosos Nikolaj Busk and Rune Tonsgaard Sørensen, he formed the trio Dreamers’ Circus, which in recent years has pioneered new Nordic folk music internationally.
-Alongside this work, Carr is also a member of the ensemble Rydvall Mjelva Carr, exploring Nordic folk music through an intimate chamber format.
+In 2009, together with Danish virtuosos Nikolaj Busk and Rune Tonsgaard Sørensen, he formed the trio Dreamers’ Circus, which has helped redefine Nordic folk music on the international stage.
+Alongside this work, Carr also performs with the trio Rydvall Mjelva Carr.

-Alongside his ongoing work with Dreamers’ Circus and Rydvall Mjelva Carr, his projects and collaborations have included performances with Finnish star Pekka Kuusisto, as well as symphony orchestras, big bands, choirs, and chamber ensembles such as the Danish String Quartet.
+Alongside his ongoing work with Dreamers’ Circus and Rydvall Mjelva Carr, Carr works regularly with Finnish violinist Pekka Kuusisto, and has also performed with symphony orchestras, big bands, choirs, and chamber ensembles such as the Danish String Quartet.